UVA shooting: 3 football players killed, 2 students wounded and suspect in custody

 Police released the photo of Jones below, from the university's athletics website, where he was listed as a member of the UVA football team in 2018, when he was a freshman.

+Hours after the arrest, first-year head football coach Tony Elliott sat alone outside the athletic building used by the team, at times with his head in his hands.
+He said the victims "were all good kids" and that he would talk more about them "when the time is right."

+Chandler previously attended the University of Wisconsin.
+In a statement, Wisconsin's interim head coach Jim Leonhard said Chandler "had a lasting impact on his teammates, even after he left UW, which is a testament to the type of person he was.
+His personality was infectious and he was a joy to be around.
+Our team is hurting for him and his family."

-Students and staff were warned to shelter in place late Sunday night after a report that shots had been fired on the campus.
+Students and staff were warned to shelter in place late Sunday night after the shooting.
 The university's emergency management issued an alert on Twitter at 10:42 p.m. of an "active attacker firearm."
 Late Monday morning, the shelter-in-place order was lifted after a "thorough search" on and around the campus, police said.

 "There has been a shooting on Culbreth Road and the suspect is at large and considered armed and dangerous," Ryan said in a tweet.

-Ryan later sent out the letter with the message to the university community, saying he was "heartbroken to report that the shooting has resulted in three fatalities," with two others being hospitalized and treated for unspecified wounds.
+Ryan later sent out a letter with a message to the university community, saying he was "heartbroken to report that the shooting has resulted in three fatalities," with two others being hospitalized and treated for unspecified wounds.

 The UVA Police Department also posted a notice online saying multiple police agencies were searching for a suspect who was considered "armed and dangerous."